 Food and beverages are prohibited in all courtrooms, and smoking is prohibited throughout the courthouse.
 Everyone must behave appropriately within the courthouse.
 Children must be accompanied by an adult.
-Security officers shall control the movement of spectators within courtroom sessions for safety and order, and spectators may not disturb court proceedings in any fashion.
+Security officers shall control the movement of spectators within courtrooms sessions and throughout the courthouse for safety and order, and spectators may not disturb court proceedings in any fashion.